Safeguarding adults is a key part of the function of our CCG.

-Hillingdon CCG is committed to working in partnership with local authorities to fulfill their safeguarding responsibilities.
-We also have the job of ensuring that the organisations from which they commission services provide a safe system that safeguards vulnerable adults.
+We are committed to working in partnership with local authorities to fulfil their safeguarding responsibilities.
+The CCG also has the job of ensuring that the organisations from which we commission services provide a safe system that safeguards vulnerable adults.

 Hillingdon CCG safeguards and promotes the welfare of all adults especially vulnerable adults.

 - Supporting the commissioning of high quality care for patients in the most vulnerable circumstances;

 - Addressing failures in care with providers in line with the two Safeguarding Adult Boards policies and procedures;

 - Improving services to patients through learning from all serious case reviews/serious incidents and national investigations and reports, such as Winterbourne and the Francis Inquiry

 - Improving services to patients through the involvement of vulnerable adults in the development and improvement of services

 How do you raise a safeguarding adults concern?